ClickHouse/ClickHouse/docs/en/operations/storing-data.md

 - `max_query_cache_size` - a limit for the cache size, which can be written to local cache storage.
 Requires enabled `enable_filesystem_query_cache_limit` in cache configuration.
 Default: `false`.

 - `skip_download_if_exceeds_query_cache` - allows to change the behaviour of setting `max_query_cache_size`.
 Default: `true`.
 If this setting is turned on and cache download limit during query was reached, no more cache will be downloaded to cache storage.
-If this setting is turned off and cache download limit during query was reached, cache will still be written by evicting previously written within current query cache data.
-E.g. second behaviour allows to preserve `last recentltly used` behaviour.
+If this setting is turned off and cache download limit during query was reached, cache will still be written by cost of evicting previously downloaded (within current query) data, e.g. second behaviour allows to preserve `last recentltly used` behaviour while keeping query cache limit.

 * Cache configuration settings and cache query settings correspond to the latest ClickHouse version, for earlier versions something might not be supported.